marijnh/Eloquent-JavaScript/17_canvas.md

 point)) as well as a destination point.
 Imagine this control point as _attracting_ the line, giving it its curve.
-The line won't go through the control point, but its direction at the start and end points will be such that a straight in that direction would point towards the control point.
+The line won't go through the control point, but its direction at the start and end points will be such that a straight line in that direction would point towards the control point.
 The following example illustrates this:

 ```{lang: "text/html"}